Subject: Camps and Enrichment Programs

 6. Review the Child Abuse and Neglect Reporting information on the Mason’s Human Resources Department’s website.

 7. All Program Administrators shall log all accidents or illnesses, identifying the injured or ill participant and documenting the circumstances, the date and time, the response provided and by whom.
-Program administrator shall make available to ORM upon request.
+The Program Administrator shall provide the log to ORM upon request.

 8. Program Administrators shall collect and maintain the following forms for camp participants: